Tara-Cloud/aws-cdk-tutorial/README.md

 ### Install the AWS CDK Toolkit
 The AWS CDK Toolkit is a command-line utility that you will use to orchestrate your CDK applications.
 Windows, Mac, and Linux users can install the CDK Toolkit by running the following command:

-*(Note: Windows users should run this as an Aministrator and Mac/Linux users should run this using `sudo`)*
+*(Note: Windows users should run this command as an Aministrator and Mac/Linux users should run this command using `sudo`)*

 `npm install -g aws-cdk`